haileytapia/portfolio/Splunk.md

 # Splunk
 {: .no_toc }

-I created the following content for Mission Control, a cloud-based security operations console that unifies threat detection, investigation, and response.
+I created the following content for Splunk Mission Control, a cloud-based security operations console that unifies threat detection, investigation, and response.

 - TOC
 {:toc}